-One Death Every Three Minutes
+One Death Every Three Minutes - And a Proven Fix Ready to Scale

-Picture a four-lane highway outside Delhi, India's capital.
+Picture a four-lane highway outside Delhi.
 It is newly built.
 It looks modern.
 But the crash barriers are installed at the wrong height.
 The road median is 30 centimeters tall instead of 10.
 When a two-wheeler hits it at high speed, the bike flips.
 According to road safety audits by the Transportation Research and Injury Prevention Centre - a road safety research unit at IIT Delhi, India's top engineering university - scenes like this are common across India's national highway network.

-The Scale of the Problem
+The Scale of the Challenge

-India's road death toll is the highest of any country on Earth.
+India's road death toll is among the highest of any country on Earth.
 According to the Ministry of Road Transport and Highways, India recorded 480,583 road accidents in the most recent full reporting year.
 Those accidents killed 172,890 people and injured another 462,825.
 That works out to 20 deaths and 55 accidents every hour.

 The official numbers likely undercount the real toll.
 India's Sample Registration System puts the true number of road deaths closer to 270,000 per year - nearly double the official police figure.
 The gap exists because deaths that happen in hospital more than 30 days after a crash often go unrecorded.